tevador/RandomX/doc/design.md

 This shows that SuperscalaHash has quite low sensitivity to high-order bits and somewhat decreased sensitivity to the lowest-order bits.
 Sensitivity is highest for bits 3-53 (inclusive).

 When calculating a Dataset item, the input of the first SuperscalarHash depends only on the item number.
-To ensure a good distribution of results, the initial set of register values must have unique values of bits 3-53 for *all* item numbers in the range 0-34078718 (the Dataset contains 34078719 items).
-The constants described in section 7.3 of the Specification were chosen to meet this requirement.
+To ensure a good distribution of results, the constants described in section 7.3 of the Specification were chosen to provide unique values of bits 3-53 for *all* item numbers in the range 0-34078718 (the Dataset contains 34078719 items).
 All initial register values for all Dataset item numbers were checked to make sure bits 3-53 of each register are unique and there are no collisions (source code: [superscalar-init.cpp](../src/tests/superscalar-init.cpp)).
+While this is not strictly necessary to get unique output from SuperscalarHash, it's a security precaution that mitigates the non-perfect avalanche properties of the randomly generated SuperscalarHash instances.

 ## References